MLB Cancels Spring Games Through March 4 Due To Lockout

-Spring training was to have started this week, and the exhibition schedule had been set to begin on Feb.
-26. There were 16 games set for that day, including the World Series champion Atlanta Braves playing Boston in Florida and the Cleveland Guardians taking on Cincinnati in Arizona.
+Spring training was to have started this week, and the exhibition schedule on Feb.
+26. There were 16 games set for that day, including the World Series champion Atlanta Braves playing Boston in Florida and the renamed Cleveland Guardians taking on Cincinnati in Arizona.

 “We regret that, without a collective bargaining agreement in place, we must postpone the start of spring training games until no earlier than Saturday, March 5,” MLB said in a statement.
 “All 30 clubs are unified in their strong desire to bring players back to the field and fans back to the stands.”